promptfoo/.github/profile/README.md

 ---

 > [!IMPORTANT]
-> Promptfoo is joining OpenAI.
+> Promptfoo is now part of OpenAI.
 Promptfoo remains open source under MIT, community contributions remain welcome, and we will continue supporting multiple providers and models.
 > [Read the announcement →](https://www.promptfoo.dev/blog/promptfoo-joining-openai/)

 ---